 Governor General Ide of the Philippines has now on his hands the president and vice president of the Filipino republic and the insurrectionary generals, Montalon, Villafuerte, de Vega and Benito Natividad.
 These men, after having been hunted for years by the insular constabulary and the United States army without success, recently surrendered.
 The government asserts that this surrender was made without any promise of immunity.
-But there is rea-son to doubt whether Dr. Dominador Gomer, head of the National party, who acted as the agent in the negotiaconfined himself to the authority granted him.
+But there is rea-son to doubt whether Dr. Dominador Gomez, head of the National party, who acted as the agent in the negotiaconfined himself to the authority granted blm.

-The belief among unofficial Americans in Manila is that in order to obtain the rewards offered by the government for these men, dead or alive, aggregating several thousand dollars, Gomez did exceed his authority.
-Governor General Ide will, in consequence, it is said, find himself a prominent fig-ure in an embarrassing situation.
+belief among unofficial Americans in Manila is that in order to ob-tain the rewards offered by the government for these men, dead or alive, ag-gregating several thousand dollars, gregating several Genuez did exceed his authority.
+Governor General Ide will, in consequence, it is said, find himself a prominent figure in an embarrassing situation stock train, giving the keys of the office to a saloon keeper.
+Prior to leaving he gave \$300 to a woman with whom he had been living.
+This has been recovered but there is said to be still \$150 additional yet unaccounted for.

-Mrs. Martha Royle King will register pupils every day from 10 to 5 at her studio, 255 Commercial Club building.
+Mrs. Martha Royle King will register pupils every day from 19 to 5 at her studio, 255 Commercial Club building,